What is a LOD – Level of Development? Why it’s so important to choose the right one?

 In the BIM industry, a lot of people are not aware of what exactly LOD (Level of Development) is.
-This is a very frequent question and many people have debated on the topic.
+This is a very frequent question and many people have debated the topic.
 In this post, we will introduce you to the meaning of LOD.
-You will learn how to use it and why it is so important part of BIM (Building Information Modelling).
+You will learn how to use it and why it is so an important part of BIM.

-So, it occurred the need to have all the information from those 250 pages and to simplify it and make it easier and quicker to understand.
-This way we are presenting well-structured information, which would help him to point out what his actual desire is.
-He could go through the document, see the images and understand what he will get.
+Occurred a need to have all the information from those 250 pages simplified.
+So, it is easier and quicker to understand.
+As a result, we are presenting well-structured information.
+That helps him to point out what his actual desire is.
+He could go through the document, see the images, and understand what he will get.

-LOD is an individual component in the BIM model that has a certain of information - graphical, non-graphical, and documentation.
-This is very helpful when you build a digital model, depending on the phase you are at or depending on the needs.
-For example, if the client needs just a graphical representation of the building or the construction model only.
-This way the digital information would be correct and could be correctly designed in the digital environment, and the Contractor could easily direct and copy it.
+For example, if the client needs a graphical representation of the building or the construction model only.
+This way the digital information would be correct.
+It will be designedcorrectly in the digital environment.
+From there, the Contractor can easily direct and copy it.
 That’s why the document is so essential.

-There are various explanations about what LOD is.
+There are various explanations for what LOD (Level of Development) is.
 Many companies interpret the concept in their own way.
-Marzia Bolpagni has published a diagram (LoX) (in Politecnico di Milano) which represents how many are organizations that are released different information, explanations, and interpretation of what LOD is.
+Marzia Bolpagni has published a diagram (LoX) (in Politecnico di Milano)*.
+It represents how many organizations have released differentinformation, explanations, and interpretations about LOD.
 There are a lot of different and non-consistent opinions on the concept.
 There isn’t one document that explains what is LOD.
-The diversity of heterogeneous information, coming from various sources could be extremely confusing.
-Each country even has its own understanding and interpretation of LOD.
+The diversity of heterogeneous information, coming from various sources, could be extremely confusing.
+Each country has its own understanding and interpretation of LOD.

-At the end of the day, it doesn't matter who and how LOD is interpreted but what value it gives to the client and how he (the client) evaluates it.
+At the end of the day, it doesn’t matter who and how LOD is interpreted.
+But what value does it give to the client and how he (the client) evaluates it?
 Is it helpful enough?
 Are they able to easily understand what they need from that document?

-Is the size of the Project important for using LOD?
+Is the size of the project important for using LOD (Level of Development)?

-No, the Project scale does not really matter for the LOD because LOD could be applied to every Project.
+No, the project scale does not really matter for the LOD (Level of Development) because LOD could be applied to every project.
 There are other factors that we have to pay attention to through the BIM workflow.
-Read more about how the Project Scale matters on BIM.